 Since its beginnings as an outgrowth of al-Mujama al-Islami in Gaza (the Islamic Center of Gaza), Hamas has built its power base and gained the support of ordinary Gazans as a result of its extensive network of social organizations.
-Ahmed Yassin established al-Mujama and its sister organization, al-Jam’iya al-Islamiya (the Islamic Society of Gaza) to build grass roots support for the Muslim Brotherhood in Gaza.
+Sheikh Yassin established al-Mujama and its sister organization, al-Jam’iya al-Islamiya (the Islamic Society of Gaza) to build grass roots support for the Muslim Brotherhood in Gaza.
 In 1987, that organization morphed into what is now Hamas.

 Hamas’s da’wa is made up of a wide network of charitable societies, some of which were established by the Muslim Brotherhood in Gaza in the beginning of the 1970s (such as al-Mujama al-Islami) and others which were founded after the establishment of Hamas in 1987.
 Since 1987, Hamas has gradually taken over other nominally charitable institutions in the Palestinian Territories which were established by the Waqf (the Islamic religious endowment in the Palestinian Territories) and private associations.
-In effect, since the late 1990s, Hamas has controlled a web of charitable societies in the Palestinian Territories and uses their funds to carry out its da’wa activities.
+In effect, since the late 1990s, Hamas has gained control over a web of charitable societies in the Palestinian Territories and uses their funds to carry out its da’wa activities.

 Many of these organizations have been placed on the Israeli government’s blacklist of Unlawful Associations.
 The organizations include:

 - Al-Mujama al-Islami – Gaza